GLOBAL-MARKETS-Investors unwind bearish bets as optimism grows on trade and stimulus | Devdiscourse

 U.S. President Donald Trump's firing of hawkish national security adviser John Bolton was also seen as a positive, as it could potentially lead to an easing of tensions with Iran.
 There are hints China will go full-throttle with growth-stimulating measures following a raft of dismal data: having already eased banks' cash curbs, it has now scrapped quota restrictions on two inbound investment schemes in order to lure more foreign capital.

 "The market is being driven by two extremes: one if we get further deceleration in trade, the probability of recession becomes quite high.
 But if we get a (Sino-U.S. trade deal) we could see confidence coming back," he added.
-By 0830 GMT, MSCI's world equity index was up 0.3% following 0.5-1.5% gains across Asian bourses, including Tokyo Seoul and Hong Kong.
-A pan-European equity index rose towards five-week highs while futures implied a slightly firmer open on Wall Street.
+By 0830 GMT, MSCI's world equity index was up 0.3% following 0.5-1.5% gains across Asian bourses, including Tokyo Seoul and Hong Kong while a pan-European equity index rose 0.7% to five-week highs.

+Futures indicate a flat open on Wall Street, however, as share markets come under pressure from sharply higher U.S. Treasury yields.
+Currency markets too reflected the risk-on mood, the dollar strengthening to a six-week high against the yen and 0.25% versus a basket of currencies.
+The British pound hovered just off six-week highs of $1.2385 hit earlier in the week.

 BOND UNWIND